FindMySchool LogoFindMySchool

 Size and scale.
 With nearly 1,700 students including the Sixth Form, this is a large institution.
 Confident children thrive in the bustle; those who prefer a quieter, smaller environment might find it overwhelming initially.

 Mixed academic profile.
-While A-level results are solid, GCSE progress scores have been slightly below average.
-Parents of high-ability children should engage closely with the school to ensure their child is being stretched in Key Stage 4.
+GCSE progress scores have been slightly below average, and current A-level outcomes are more modest nationally despite the local sixth-form ranking.
+Parents of high-ability children should engage closely with the school to ensure their child is being stretched in Key Stage 4 and post-16 study.

 Public site access.
 The sharing of facilities with the public leisure centre is managed carefully with secure doors and separate timings, but it creates a different feel to a completely enclosed school campus.

 Consett Academy offers a facility-rich education in the heart of its community.
-While GCSE outcomes have room for improvement, the Sixth Form provides a strong launchpad for university and employment.
+While GCSE outcomes have room for improvement, the Sixth Form remains a local post-16 option rather than a nationally strong academic outlier.
 Best suited to local families wanting a modern, well-resourced school where sport and vocational opportunities sit alongside traditional learning.
 The main challenge is securing a place in Year 7.

 Yes.
 Consett Academy is rated Good by Ofsted.
 The most recent inspection in May 2023 confirmed the quality of education and safeguarding arrangements.
-The Sixth Form performs well, ranking in the middle 35% of schools in England.
+The Sixth Form ranks 1,960th out of 2,549 schools in England for A-level academic outcomes and 1st in Consett locally.

 There are no tuition fees.
 Consett Academy is a state-funded school.
 Families may be eligible for financial support for meals and uniform through the Free School Meals scheme.